h2oai/h2o-3/h2o-docs/src/product/flow/howto/H2O-DevPortRScripts.md

 <a name="DL"></a>
 ##Deep Learning

+N-fold cross-validation and grid search will be supported in a future version of H2O-Dev.

 The following parameters have been renamed, but retain the same functions:

 H2O Parameter Name | H2O-Dev Parameter Name